 The Academic Success Centre (ASC) supports the academic life of Ted Rogers School of Management students.
-The ASC promotes the use of strong learning strategies and study skills required to achieve and/ or maintain academic success.
-We help students develop new strategies, skills, and behaviours so they can attain or maintain academic success and excellence.
-This is done through various academic supports, including first-year transition support, tutoring, peer academic coaches, 1-on-1 meetings with a learning strategist, and more.
+The ASC promotes the use of strong learning strategies and study skills required to achieve and/or maintain academic success.
+We help students develop new strategies, skills and behaviours so they can attain or maintain academic success and excellence.
+This is done through various academic supports, including first-year transition support, tutoring, peer academic coaches, one-on-one meetings with a learning strategist, and more.

 The ASC’s work is guided by its five (5) departmental pillars: